How to find relevant streamers and youtubers for your game

 How do you know if a streamer is likely to play your game?

 The best way to find the right streamers for a game is to focus on those who’ve played similar games.
 The more games they played and the longer they played them the better.
-Also, you’d want them to have high average views, so the impact on sales and wishlists is higher.

 Next, you’ll need to find content creators that have played those games.